A downloadable game for Windows

 Restarting

 There is no official way to reset the game at this time.
+You need to either succeed or die in order to start a new game.
 However if you look at the game folder you will several files with the extension ".sav".
 If you delete all these files the program will generate a new game for you.

 Download